 Not Knowing the Value Of An Item

 Some pieces of the financial puzzle are easy to put a price tag on.
 Look at a shared bank account or loan debt.
-It’s plain to see just how much it’s actually worth.
+It’s plain to see just how much it’s worth.

 These are also readily accessible assets.
 For other items, however, the picture isn’t quite so clear.